In this post, you’ll learn how to do a kitchen renovation this year.

-After the design is confirmed and your products are ordered, you will then need to follow a process similar to this:
+After the design is confirmed and your products are ordered, you will then need to follow a process similar to the following:

 - The old kitchen is taken out (1 day)

-- Plumber completed rough-in of any plumbing changes, while electrician works on new electrical work.
+- Plumber completes rough-in of any plumbing changes while electrician works on new electrical work.

 - Cabinets are set up and installed